 This template is from an Amazon article detailing the usage of S3 and CloudFront for static asset delivery.
 It’s worth reading if you’re interested in a more detailed description of the benefits of CloudFront and CDNs in general.

-After entering the template URL, click Next.
+After entering the template URL, click Next

 We then need to enter a name for our stack.
 It’s a good idea to choose a descriptive name so that when the bucket and distribution are created, you’ll recognize the purpose of them based on their names.

-After entering a name, click Next.
+After entering a name, click Next

-We’ll then be presented with an Options page, we can just click the Next button on this page.
+We’ll then be presented with an Options

 And now we’ll see a summary of our stack.

-Click Create and we’ll be navigated back to the main CloudFormation page.
+and we’ll be navigated back to the main CloudFormation page.
 We’ll see our stack is in the process of being created.

-This often takes a good 15 minutes or so, once the creation process has completed we’ll see the status has changed to CREATE_COMPLETE.
+This often takes a good 15 minutes or so, once the creation process has completed we’ll see the status has changed to CREATE_COMPLETE

 Once everything has been completed click the stack name to open the details of the stack.

-On the details page expand the Outputs section and make note of the S3BucketName and the CfDistributionDomainName.
+section and make note of the S3BucketName and the CfDistributionDomainName.

 In the case of the stack I’ve just created the values are:

-• Bucket name: cf-simple-s3-origin-my-test-stack-086691984892
+- Bucket name:

-• Distribution domain: d2b0w9cyoybjqc.cloudfront.net
+- Distribution domain:

 Testing out our bucket and distribution